Rlemus93/tic-tac-toe/README.md

 **Acceptance Criteria**

-- Can see a notice displaying which player won
+- Can see a notice displaying which player won ✅
-- Game play cannot continue after the game has been won
+- Game play cannot continue after the game has been won✅
-- Can click on a restart button that will clear the game board
+- Can click on a restart button that will clear the game board✅

 **Story 3**: In order to play tic tac toe, as the user of the application, I should not be able to continue playing the game if all the squares are marked.
 If neither player wins and all the squares are marked, I should see a notification for a "cats game."